 FOAM APPLICATION DESCRIPTION XPS boardstock XPS boardstock, block, and billet that is used for insulation in the following applications: roofing, walls, flooring, and pipes.
 Does not include XPS sheet foam applications.
 Two-component rigid PU spray foam Spray foam is a two-part polyurethane application that when combined forms a solid foam insulation; involves a gun, nozzle or straw and forms foam as the ingredient chemicals are blended together.
 Rigid PU injected foam A manufacturing process for producing component parts by in- jecting two or more liquid streams into a mold or part.
 Materi- als are fed into a mix-head, mixed, and forced into the mold cavity where they react, foam, cool and harden to the configu- ration of the cavity.
-Only Rigid PU injected foam used in the following sub-applications are eligible: Marine flotation or buoyancy Heating, Ventilation, Air Conditioning and Air Handling Systems Refrigerated Transport - Foam used in refrigerated logistics services such as refrigerated cargo boxes and coolers Industrial Refrigeration Systems - Large, "engineered" systems used in supermarkets, industrial process refrigeration, cold storage, and walk-in freezers applications that employ cold storage panel insulation. • Retail Food Refrigeration other than Industrial Refrigeration Systems • Garage and entry doors Rigid PUF residential re- frigerators and freezers Appliances used to preserve food and beverages in residential applications.
+Only Rigid PU injected foam used in the following sub-applications are eligible: Marine flotation or buoyancy Heating, Ventilation, Air Conditioning and Air Handling Systems Refrigerated Transport - Foam used in refrigerated logistics services such as refrigerated cargo boxes and coolers Small Retail Food Refrigeration - Includes Stand Alone Equipment and Refrigerated Food Processing and Dispensing Equipment Large Retail Food Refrigeration - Includes large, "engineered" systems used in supermarkets and walk-in freezers Industrial Refrigeration - Includes industrial process refrigeration and cold storage applications that employ cold storage panel insulation • Garage and entry doors Rigid PUF residential re- frigerators and freezers Appliances used to preserve food and beverages in residential applications.

-1 See Appendix A and Tables 8 and 9 for market penetration analysis for Eligible Foam Applications.
+1 See Appendix A and Tables 7 and 8 for market penetration analysis for Eligible Foam Applications.